Rigau was born in Little Havana, Miami Florida to a teenager immigrant mother.

 Rigau’s uncle brought him to the news station in which he worked.
 There, he learned about media production.
 In his 3rd year of highschool he had his first daughter.
 Rigau’s work comes out of all this, and more.

 Rigau’s experiences growing up in Miami’s Little Havana, urban Miami, as a Cuban American has shaped the content and attitude of his work.
 It has provided the subject matter for incongruent compositions.
 He work with images, moving images, sculpture and painting.
 His interest are in artifice, display and perception.

-Carlos sees Miami as inundated by artifice and replicas where layers of artificial and real overlap and synchronize.
-In this way his interests come from his formative surroundings.
-Things and ideas are worked, crushed and reassembled.
-The work imitates the materials and aesthetics of art, while considering the psychology used by the advertising industry.
-The mediums that are engaged are images, moving images and sculpture.
-Critical agitation and de-familiarization is the intent.
+Miami is inundated by artifice and replicas.
+The layers of fake, plastic plants, and real, actual plants, are nearly indistinguishable.
+My work imitates the materials and aesthetics of art, while considering the psychology used by the advertising industry.
+Critical agitation and defamiliarization is the intent.

 While in residency, Rigau worked on the project Endless Everglades: